dante0624/nvim_config/README.md

 # Installation
+To install neovim itself, a simple option for Windows, MacOS, and Linus is to install the latest release from neovim's github at https://github.com/neovim/neovim/wiki/Installing-Neovim#install-from-download.
+Do not use chocolatey to install neovim as I have had some problems with file permissions after doing that.

-Use git clone to install, but it must be installed in the correct place depending on OS.
+Use git clone to install my configuration, but it must be installed in the correct place depending on OS.
 Generally you can figure this out by going into Neovim's command mode and typing: `lua print(vim.fn.stdpath("config"))` You may need to manually create this directory path if it does not exist yet.
 Then clone the repo into this now empty directory with `git clone <URL> <Dir>`